shashidharybhat/FakeImageDetectionCNN/README.md

 - Integration with PyTorch for deep learning
 - GPU accelerated training and inference

+## Model Architecture

+### PytorchCNN-01

+This model has one convolutional layer, followed by max-pooling, and two fully connected layers .
+The final layer is a linear layer.

+### PytorchCNN-02

+There are three sets of convolutional layers in this model.
+Each set includes a convolutional layer followed by a ReLU activation function and a max-pooling layer.

+The fully connected layers include a hidden layer and ReLU activation, followed by dropout regularization.
+It ending with a final output layer with a single unit and sigmoid activation for binary classification.

 ## Prerequisites

 Before running the project, ensure you have the following dependencies installed: